GovTechSG/seed-documentation/faqs/seed-faq-general.md

  </details><hr />

- <details><summary style="font-size:20px;font-weight:bold">Previously I had successfully onboarded my internet device to SEED, but now I received an email stating that I may not be able to access SEED-protected resources such as SGTS services and products.
+ <details><summary style="font-size:20px;font-weight:bold">Previously I had successfully onboarded my Internet Device to SEED, but now I received an email stating that I may not be able to access SEED-protected resources such as SGTS services and products.
 What’s the reason, and what should I do?</summary>

 **Reason**: Most likely, this indicates that we detected some issues with your device configuration for SEED.
 For example, your Microsoft Defender could be unhealthy.
 As such issues pose a security risk, we revoke your access to SEED resources.